ulfalizer/Kconfiglib/README.md

 to `y` during `make allnoconfig` to improve coverage) and fixes an obscure issue with `comment`s inside `choice`s (that didn't affect correctness but made outputs differ) the test suite now passes with Linux v4.0-rc3.
-Very little seems to have changed in the C implementation over the past years, which makes me happy. :)
+Very little seems to have changed in the C implementation over the past years, which is nice. :)

 Despite the warnings, modules *are* supported by the way (or tests would break horribly).
 The warnings are related to `option modules`, which specifies what